Imperial and noble ranks of the Qing dynasty: Rule of inheritance

 Occasionally, a peer could be granted the privilege of shixi wangti (世襲罔替 (shìxí wǎngtì); "perpetual heritability"), which allowed the title to be passed down without downgrading.
 Throughout the Qing dynasty, there were 12 imperial princely families that had this privilege.
 They were known as the "iron-cap princes".

-The noble titles were inherited through a system of loose primogeniture: The eldest son from the peer's first wife was usually the heir apparent, but inheritance by a younger son, a son of a concubine, or brother of the peer was not uncommon.
-According to their birth (by the chief consort, secondary consort or concubines) and their father's rank, non-heir sons of imperial princes were also entitled to petition for a lower title than the one they would have received had they been the heir.
-Non-heir sons of other peers were also occasionally granted a lower title.
+The noble titles were inherited through a system of loose primogeniture: the eldest son from the peer's first wife was usually the heir apparent, but inheritance by a younger son, a son of a concubine, or a brother of the peer was not uncommon.
+According to his birth (by the chief consort, a secondary consort, or a concubine) and his father's rank, a non-heir son of an imperial prince was also entitled to petition for a lower title than the one he would have received had he been the heir.
+Non-heir sons of other peers were also occasionally granted lower titles.

 Whether imperial or not, the inheritance or bestowal was never automatic, and had to be approved by the Emperor, the Ministry of Personnel, or the Imperial Clan Court.
 Imperial princes, upon reaching adulthood at the age of 20, had to pass tests in horse-riding, archery and the Manchu language before they were eligible for titles.
 Imperial princesses, other than the Emperor's daughters, were usually granted titles upon marriage, regardless of age.
-Princesses' titles were also usually fixed after they were granted, and were not affected by changes in their fathers' nobility ranks.
+Princesses' titles were also usually fixed after they were granted, and were not affected by changes in their fathers' noble ranks.